RoboPhred/potioncraft-savefile/README.md

+## DEPRECATED

+The game now implements this feature natively.
+This mod is no longer needed.

 # PotionCraft Save Files

-__DEPRECATED__: The game now implements this feature natively.
-This mod is no longer needed.

 Save your PotionCraft game to the filesystem, allowing you to edit and transfer your save files.